The Time, the Place and the Girl (1929 film)

-The Time, the Place and the Girl is a 1929 American pre-Code black-and-white musical film directed by Howard Bretherton and starring Grant Withers and Betty Compson.
+The Time, the Place and the Girl is a 1929 American sound (All-Talking) pre-Code black-and-white musical romantic comedy film directed by Howard Bretherton and starring Grant Withers and Betty Compson.
 It is based on the 1907 musical play of the same name.
-It is not related to the 1946 musical film of The Time, the Place and the Girl.
+It is not related to the 1946 musical film of the same name.

 Since the 1970s, the film has been considered lost, with only its soundtrack remaining.